Center of Mass and spin for isolated sources of gravitational radiation: Regularized Null Cone Cuts

+with $x^a$ the apex of the null cone and $Y_0^0,Y^0_{1i}$ the $\ell =0,1$ spherical harmonics.
+If the apex describes a timelike worldline $x^a(\tau)$ in Minkowski space the NC cuts describe a one parameter foliation of Null Infinity.

-Although an NC cut has self-intersections and caustics on can show that it is always possible to find a neighborhood at null infinity where it is a smooth 2-surface.
+The idea is to generalize this concept for asymptotically flat spacetimes.
+This is a highly non trivial task since curvature induces caustics on the future null cones of points.
+Thus, the NC cuts have self-intersections and caustics.
+Nevertheless one can show that it is always possible to find a neighborhood at null infinity where a NC cut is a smooth 2-surface.
 In a Bondi coordinate system, this surface is a graph of a function

 For the type of systems we are interested in describing, i.e., gravitational radiation coming from compact sources in the observation volume of aLIGO, one can always assume the null cone cut can be described by the above function.
 Moreover, to recover the point $x^a$ from which the radiation is coming one does not need the whole 2-surface, rather a small neighborhood of points $(\zeta,{\bar \zeta})$ in the sphere.
 This follows from the dual meaning of $Z$ as the past null cone from $(u_B, \zeta, {\bar \zeta})$.
 Thus, $(\eth Z, {\bar \eth}Z)$ gives you the incoming direction of the null geodesic of that past null cone whereas ${\bar \eth} \eth Z$ identifies a point on that null geodesic.
 Therefore, with a very small array of observers one can identify points in the spacetime such that their null cone cuts are described by equation (\ref{nc cut}).